 Yes, you do — due to the volume of requests we have received, we are unable to accept walk-ins at this time.
 To set up an appointment, please call 313-577-5105 or 313-577-5041.
 You must be 18 years or older to receive the Johnson and Johnson or Moderna vaccine and 12 years or older to receive Pfizer vaccine.
 Vaccines are available at no cost.
 Learn more about what to expect at your appointment on the CHC vaccine website.

 Has WSU mandated the COVID-19 vaccine?

-Although WSU has not made the vaccine mandatory, members of the Wayne State community are strongly encouraged to get it when it is their turn.
-We are urging the entire campus community to get the first available vaccine that you can find.
+The FDA has licensed COVID-19 vaccines manufactured by Pfizer, Moderna, and Janssen (Johnson & Johnson) for emergency use.
+The ACIP (the group that makes vaccine recommendations in the United States) does not endorse one brand over another.
 Vaccines are being offered at your county health department, your local pharmacy, hospitals and doctors offices.
 Large segments of the population receiving the vaccine is key to being able to move past COVID-19.
 The vaccine has a very high efficacy rate and side effects have been generally rare and mild.
 It remains the best available protection against the virus.

-Will the campus community have access to choose between receiving the Pfizer, Moderna or Janssen (Johnson & Johnson) vaccine?
+Will I be able to choose between receiving the Pfizer, Moderna or Janssen (Johnson & Johnson) vaccine?

 Are our spouses and dependents eligible to receive the COVID-19 vaccine from WSU?

 WSU faculty, staff and students are eligible to receive the vaccine through WSU.
 Spouses and dependents are not eligible to receive the vaccine through Wayne State.
 To find a vaccine distribution site close to you, or for your family members, visit https://www.vaccines.gov/search or call the hotline at 1-800-232-0233

 What are some of the possible side effects after the injection?